Sylius/Sylius/bundles/SyliusResourceBundle/index.rst

 If these are issues you're struggling with, this bundle may be helpful!

-Please note that this bundle **is not admin generator**.
+Please note that this bundle **is not an admin generator**.
 It won't create forms, filters and grids for you.
 It only provides format agnostic controllers as foundation to build on, with some basic sorting and filter mechanisms.

 .. toctree::
    :numbered: